The West Gate Tunnel is a $6.7 billion toll road designed by Transurban, and approved behind closed doors by the Andrews

 HOW WILL THE TOLL ROAD IMPACT YOU?

-Learn how the West Gate Tunnel will impact your community, and find out how you can make a submission to the government against Transurban’s toll road!
+Learn how the West Gate Tunnel will impact your community!

 There are cheap and simple solutions to truck problems in the inner west.
 But instead we’re being sold a massive toll road which won’t solve congestion, and just delivers mega profits to Transurban.
 We don’t need the West Gate Tunnel to get trucks off local streets, and the West Gate Tunnel won’t improve air quality in the inner west.

 The West Gate Tunnel toll road will flood inner city neighbourhoods with more traffic.
 The toll road will generate tens of thousands more car commutes into inner Melbourne every day.
 Most of them will be dumped onto local streets in North Melbourne, West Melbourne, and Docklands.
 The extra congestion paves the way for the revival of the East-West Link.

 ALL OF MELBOURNE